 New Zealander's love affair with the ocean doesn’t appear to ending anytime soon.
-Over 190,000 passengers departed by cruise ship in 2017.
+Over 112,000 passengers choose to cruise each year.
 Kiwis have been significant contributors to the phenomenal growth in cruise holidays says new report from TINZ.

 We’re an ocean loving nation with our sights set on exploring every corner of the globe.
 Combine our passions and it’s easy to see why Kiwis are hooked on cruises.